Neeber/OBS-Board-Game-Score-Counter/readme.md

 This App uses PHP, AJAX and XML to create my first attempt at create a HTML scoreboard that is controllable by a score controller.
 Data on the HTML page is read from a XML file that is updated in real time.

+> Whilst not the best app, I am proud that this was my first finished product.
+Created by me, for me.

 ## Problems
 1. **Static Player*s** - Only allows for 6 Players (Also Names are not editable)
 2. **Old Frameworks** - Not using up to date code languages